 The Sweet William grows best in soil that is loose and rich.
 Such soil drains well.
-The water should flow smoothly through the plant's soil and must never pool, which is considered complex and compact on the top of the ground.
-Some growers will mix up the existing land of the plant and supplement it with that of potting soil.
+The water should flow smoothly through the plant's soil and must never pool, which is considered complex and compact on top of the ground.
+Some growers will mix up the existing land of the plant and supplement it with potting soil.
 When the following task is performed, the plant is provided with a great deal of more nutrients.
 The pH of the soil does not require testing, as it applies to the Sweet William plant.
 That said, several growers make adjustments to the pH of the soil.
 The change can be made, ever so slightly, to provide alkaline to the plant—around 6.75.
 The adjustment is recommended for persons who have a gardening kit.
 The garden supply kit is available at retailers who sell gardening supplies.
 However, the following stated, it is not essential that the adjustment comes into play since the Sweet William plant is already hardy in the first place.

 As a slight digression: Soil pH, in explanation, to the beginning grower, affects the solubility of minerals.
 The standard range is four and five-tenths to nine, with seven being neutral.
 When the numbers are below neutral, the acidity increases; The numbers that rise above neutral indicate alkaline soil.
 The terminology of pH represents the potential hydrogen (H) and nutrients within the ground.
-The hydrogen and other nutrients must be well dissolved within the field before the plant absorbed them.
+The hydrogen and other nutrients must be well dissolved within the field before the plant absorbs them.
 It is correct to state that fourteen of the seventeen nutrients relative to a healthy plant are derived from the soil.
-The majority of plants do well with a pH level of approximately six and five-tenths (6.5).
+Most plants do well with a pH level of approximately six and five-tenths (6.5).
 That is to say, the more significant portion of cultivated plants do best when the soil is acidic since nutrients are more soluble in acidic soil.

 Since Sweet William grows well in so many zones, it is best to address how it should be grown within these respective zones.
 Within the United States, Sweet William is built as a biennial within zones three through nine.
 Within zones three through nine, the plant can be propagated by way of division.
 The plant can be divided into zones seven through ten.

 Persons are interested in knowing how to plant and care for Sweet William (Dianthus Barbatus).
 It is correct to state the plant appears colorful and inviting when used in mass plantings.
 As indicated within the above text, it makes for an ideal border arrangement.
 The plant helps brighten up a patio in the way of a plant inside a container.
-However, the plant is grown, widely as an annual, however, already indicated, is grown, too, as a biennial and perennial, within the zones of three and nine.
+However, the plant is grown widely as an annual, already indicated, is grown, too, as biennial and perennial, within the zones of three and nine.